 Being Lead professional involves:

-- using the Early Help Assessment to set actions and monitor outcomes
+- Using the EHAT to set actions and monitor outcomes

 - working in partnership with other professionals